 Individual therapy, which is also known as psychotherapy, is a method of therapy that works to help people change their behaviors and manage/overcome issues that contribute to their lives in negative ways.
 Someone who is a client at a treatment center will be afforded several different methods of care that are designed to help him or her end active addiction and develop a foundation for recovery.
 One of those methods of care is individual therapy.

-A therapist conducting an individual addiction therapy in Athens Tennessee can utilize evidence-based treatments to help move the client in the right direction, including those below.
+A therapist conducting an individual addiction therapy session can utilize evidence-based treatments to help move the client in the right direction, including those below.

 Cognitive Behavioral Therapy (CBT)

 Cognitive behavioral therapy is widely used not only throughout the United States but throughout the entire world.
-This specific type of therapy can easily be incorporated into one’s Athens Tennessee individual addiction therapy program.
+This specific type of therapy can easily be incorporated into one’s individual therapy session.
 Cognitive behavioral therapy can help clients address distorted thinking patterns and behaviors and work to change them.
 Some of the ways in which cognitive behavioral therapy helps those with a substance use disorder include the following:

 - Help treat symptoms of mental health conditions, which are common in those with substance use disorders